spotfiresoftware/tibco-streaming-community/docs/studio.md

 ## Using the Maven Importer

 * Copy the path of the git checkout.
-You can find its location from **File -> Load StreamBase Sample...** menu option, and clicking on the **Open repository clones in system explorer** link.
+You can find its location from **File -> Import Samples and Community Content...** menu option, and clicking on the **Open repository clones in system explorer** link.
 The location can also be opened from the StreamBase Studio preferences page.
 * Use **Import -> Maven -> Existing Maven Projects** menu option.
 * Paste the path to the cloned repositories.
 * Choose what sample(s) to import: